 Mad Moxxi's Underdome Riot

 The second DLC for Borderlands, titled Mad Moxxi' s Underdome Riot, was released on December 29th, 2009 for Xbox 360, and January 7th, 2010 for PS3 and PC.
 The central premise for this DLC is a type of horde mode, which has the player(s) participating in arena tournaments hosted by Mad Moxxi.
 Players battle against waves of enemies whilst subject to "Moxxi's Maxims," which are rules that will slightly alter the gameplay (for instance providing a bonus to grenade damage).
 There are two main types of tournaments featured; medium-length tournaments that will take approximately an hour to complete, and a hardcore tournament lasting up to 6 hours that must be completed in one sitting.
 Players are given three arenas to fight in.
 The DLC also includes a bank to store items, as well as two skill points as a quest reward.
-It is, though, a fairly glitchy affair with numerous players complaining of enemies not spawning or being in places that you cannot appear.
-Also, unlike the main game and other expansions, players do not gain experience, weapon proficiency, weapons, or money from killing enemies.
+Unlike the main game and other expansions, players do not gain experience, weapon proficiency, weapons, or money from killing enemies.
 Weapons only appear at the end of every boss wave (fifth wave) in the round.